dmeybohm/ppcopy/README.md

 ### Usage on DOS

-There is an assembly language version that you can use for readingon DOS.
+There is an assembly language version that you can use for reading on DOS.
 It consists of two .COM programs, `parclear.com` and `parread.com`.
-This are optimized to be small so that you can load them via the `debug` utility if you have no other way of copying files on the DOS machine.
+They are optimized to be small so that you can load them via the `debug` utility if you have no other way of copying files to the DOS machine.

 To use it, connect a LapLink cable between the Linux computer and the DOS machine.
-Then, run `parwrite` on the Linux computer.
 On the DOS computer, run

 ```cmd
 parclear
 ```

-After that, run
+After that, then, run `par-write` on the Linux computer.

+Finally, on the DOS computer you're copying to, run

 ```
 parread